We Have Answers

 Classes can be paid for with credit card, visa debit, and in a pinch, we can accept e-transfer through Pay Pal.
 Please contact us for e-transfer details.

 Yes, we do.
-Head over to our Yoga Schedule page, and in the calendar you can find at the top a link to our Shop
+Head over to our Yoga Schedule page, and click on Products and Prices

 First check your spam folder and see if it is there.
 If not, you may have unsubscribed from notifications.
 Find a previous confirmation or reminder email.
 Click the unsubscribe on the bottom and you will be brought to a page to resubscribe to notifications.
 If you are still having trouble then send us a message through the contact us page.